 Horst Leipold, a major behind-the-scenes figure in modern Australian jazz, was by the early ’70s manager of Galapagos Duck, publicist for the Basement, and regular producer for his own 44 Records label, which has left behind a catalogue - like those of contemporaneous indies like Cherry Pie, M7 and Cumquat - that is a buried treasure of Australian music.
 But then, that’s the whole idea here, isn’t it?
 Digging up these lost gems, and digging them again or, for many people, for the first time…

 For me, this music has existed as a sort of fuzzy half-memory in the back of my mind for a long time.
 It’s been an exhilarating process bringing it out into the light, because I’ve found it just sparkles.
-I hope you find something similar.
+I hope you will find something similar.

 DISC ONE - ‘Front Verandah’